Bufothionine: Research

 Bufothionine is shown to induce autophagy in hepatocellular carcinomas by inhibiting JAK2/STAT3 pathways, which may present possibilities of anti cancer mechanism in bufothionine through cinobufacini injections.
 Similarly, bufothionine has also been shown to increase the chances of cell death and decrease cell growth of gastric cancer related cells by inhibiting the PIM3 gene, which, in cancerous cells, increases the resistance of chemotherapeutic treatments.
-In glioblastoma multiforme (GBM), bufothionine presents anti-tumor activities in the GBM cells lines U87 and U373 by triggering endoplasmic reticulum stress to lead cell death in the U87 and U373 cells.